erkobridee/react-embedding-tableau/src/content/bookmarks/tableau.md

 - [Tableau Embedding API v3 | Tableau Help](https://help.tableau.com/current/api/embedding_api/en-us/index.html)

+- [A New Era in Tableau Embedding: Introducing the Embedding API v3 | Tableau Conference 2021](https://www.tableau.com/events/tc/2021/new-era-tableau-embedding-introducing-embedding-api-v3) - It's a new era in Tableau Embedding.
+Introducing the Embedding API v3!
+In 2022, we'll release version 3 of the Tableau Embedding API, which helps you embed Tableau visualizations in web applications and build rich integrations.
+The Embedding API v3 replaces and improves upon the JavaScript API v2.
+It's currently in Developer Preview, which means it is available to you to explore today.
+In this episode, we'll explain the benefits of the new Embedding API v3 and show you how to get started building your next Embedded Analytics solution with it.

 - [[GitHub] tableau / embedding-api-v3-samples](https://github.com/tableau/embedding-api-v3-samples)

 - [[GitHub] tableau / embedding-api-v3-guide](https://github.com/tableau/embedding-api-v3-guide) - migration guide for moving to embedding api v3